 - 7.1 Admissions will only be considered when there is a vacancy in the relevant Year Group.
 Only candidates who were deemed to be of selective ability in the Entrance Test for a place in Year 7, or who are new applicants, will be eligible to be tested. - 7.2 WHSG is part of Sutton's scheme for mid-term admissions.
 Applications for admission into Years 8 to 11 must be made to the London Borough of Sutton on their mid-term application form.
 If parents/carers wish to apply for a place at WHSG, they must name the School as one of their preferences on the application form.
-Children placed through the London Borough of Sutton's Fair Access Protocol take precedence over other girls on the waiting lists. - 7.3 Applicants for places in Years 8 to 11 will be put on an open waiting list and should a place become available, will be invited to take mid-term tests in English and Mathematics appropriate to their age group.
-Applicants must pass both tests to be deemed of selective ability. - 7.4 In the event of there being more selective applicants than vacancies, places will be allocated according to the following criteria: - 7.4.1 Children who are Looked After Children (A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order91 including those who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+Children placed through the London Borough of Sutton's Fair Access Protocol take precedence over other girls on the waiting lists. - 7.3 Applicants for places in Years 8 to 11 will be put on an open waiting list and should a place become available, will be invited to take mid-term tests which comprises two tests: one in English and one in Mathematics appropriate to their age group.
+Applicants must pass both tests to be eligible to be considered for a place. - 7.4 In the event of there being more selective applicants than vacancies, places will be allocated according to the following criteria: - 7.4.1 Children who are Looked After Children (A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order91 including those who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989).) who achieve the pass mark or above in the mid-term tests or whose score is up to 10% lower than the pass mark.
+Documentary evidence to support such an application will be required from the current school or Local Authority before the child sits the mid-term tests.
+It is the parents/carers responsibility to ensure this documentary evidence is available.
+The School is not able to accept any late evidence received once the mid-term tests have taken place.
+The School reserves the right to withdraw the offer of a place if the offer has been made on the basis of an incorrect, fraudulent or misleading application.